 Ensured Application Success

-- Teknic will also create a custom torque/speed curve made specifically for whatever motor drive you plan to use (hopefully a Teknic drive, but Hudson motors are compatible with virtually any brushless servo drive).
+- Teknic will also create a custom torque/speed curve made specifically for whatever motor drive you plan to use (hopefully a Teknic servo drive, but Hudson servomotors are compatible with virtually any brushless servo drive).

 Looking for an all-in-one solution?

 ClearPath is Teknic’s line of brushless servo motors with a built-in drive and controller.
 Simple, compact, and lower cost than the sum of its components.